-During 2021 the Hospital had 1,332 residential admissions, treating 1,077 individuals, and throughout the year 2,923 individuals received care in various non-residential settings, ranging from traditional outpatient appointments to group programmes run over several interventions.
-Mental Health First Aid in its 7th year of operation reached the 10,000 people trained milestone.
+During 2022 the Hospital had 1,225 residential admissions, treating 1,015 unique individuals, and throughout the year 2,946 individuals received care in various non-residential settings, ranging from traditional outpatient appointments to group programmes run over several interventions.
+Mental Health First Aid in its 8th year of operation and has trained over 17,000 people.
 The St Joseph's facility provided dementia care for 77 residents.